zachgoll/me/_posts/2025-07-24-reflections-on-building-an-OSS-personal-finance-app.md

 title: "Reflections on Building a COSS Personal Finance App"
 ---

-TL;DR - From 2021 to 2024, I worked on "Maybe", the personal finance app.
+TL;DR - From late 2021 to mid 2025, I worked on "Maybe", the personal finance app.
 Maybe has since pivoted, and we're now working on a B2B financial planning and forecasting app to help business owners gain insights into their finances without complicated spreadsheets.
 This post is about the _prior_ personal finance app.

 ## Preface